dalisoft/pnpm-esbuild/README.md

 ### bun

-- Clone repo
+- Clone repo and go-to cloned folder
 - Run `bun install` on each of subfolders
 - Run `bun run ./scripts/build.mjs` at `frontend` folder
 - YOU WILL SEE ERROR

 ## Workaround

-- Clone repo
+- Clone repo and go-to cloned folder
 - Switch to `npm v8`
 - Run `npm install`
 - Run `npm run build` at `frontend` folder